-Employment Arrangements and Change in Control Arrangements
+Employment Arrangements and Change of Control Arrangements

-We have entered into a written employment agreement with our Chief Executive Officer, Mark Casner.
+We have entered into a written employment agreement with our President and Chief Executive Officer, Mark Casner.
 The agreement continues for an unspecified term and may be terminated by either party without cause at any time for any reason, subject to the payment of certain amounts as set forth below.
-Pursuant to the terms of the agreement, Mr. Casner is entitled to a base salary, currently \$310,000 per year.
+Pursuant to the terms of the agreement, Mr. Casner is entitled to a base salary, which was set at \$310,000 in 2007, and is currently \$335,000 per year.
 The base salary is subject to annual review by the Board of Directors and may be adjusted in its sole discretion.
-Mr. Casner is entitled to earn an annual bonus of up to 50% of his base salary under our executive performance bonus plan.
+Mr. Casner is entitled to earn an annual bonus of up to 50% of his base salary in 2007 under our executive performance bonus plan.
 If Mr. Casner's employment is terminated by us without cause, he will receive, subject to his signing a release of all claims, payments equal to nine months of his base salary.
-As of December 31, 2006, that amount was \$221,250.
+As of December 31, 2007, that amount was \$232,500.